Independent pre-tokenization decision support

 The model

-TVAC is a standardized assessment framework that makes tokenization cases comparable and explainable across types and asset classes.
-It uses a scoring manual with fixed criteria for each of the five components in the addedâvalue model: New Opportunities, Cost Savings, Risk Reduction, Tokenization Costs, and New Risks.
-The assessment is anchored in structured input parameters such as jurisdictions, investor scope, disclosure, custody, settlement, venue, and transfer restrictions â so results do not depend on ad hoc judgment, but on a consistent method where you can see exactly which design choices drive the outcome.
+TVAC is built from the formula outward.
+Because asset tokenization is still a young, fragmented and often overhyped market, TVAC does not treat available market data, vendor experience or anecdotal industry patterns as sufficient proof of viability.
+Instead, every assessment starts with a fixed added-value formula and asks whether tokenization creates genuine net benefit compared with conventional alternatives.
+The assessment is anchored in structured input parameters such as jurisdictions, investor scope, disclosure, custody, settlement, venue and transfer restrictions â so results do not depend on ad hoc judgment, but on a consistent method where you can see exactly which design choices drive the outcome.

 Under uncertainty, TVAC scores conservatively and makes assumptions explicit â so you can iterate and re-run variants.